wifipumpkin3/wifipumpkin3.github.io/_docs/getting-started.md

 wp3 > set proxy proxy_name
 ```

-if the proxy has plugins, when type `proxys` you see somes options for set. you can to enable/disable plugin command, type `tab` to autocomplete ;):
+if the proxy has plugins, when type `proxies` you see somes options for set. you can to enable/disable plugin command, type `tab` to autocomplete ;):
 ```bash
 wp3 > set proxy_name.plugin_name true/false
 ```